top of page

 When the governor of Germania Inferior, Lucius Duvius Avitus, heard of the violation of the limes by the Frisians, he gave them the following choices.
 Either withdraw from the buffer zone of the limes voluntarily or be removed with an iron fist.
 Another option he gave was to submit a request in person with the emperor in Rome to be granted the right to occupy the banks of the River Rhine.
 If Emperor Nero agrees, Avitus would be overruled.
 The Frisians decided to travel to Rome.
 In a good mood off they went that same year.
 A journey of several weeks riding horseback.

 Note that the Annales of Tacitus differ from the De Vita Caesarum of Suetonius concerning who Verritus and Malorix wanted to speak in Rome.
 Suetonius wrote that both kings wanted to speak with Emperor Claudius, who ruled from AD 41 until 54, instead of Emperor Nero who ruled from AD 54 until 68.
 With that also placing the events a few years earlier than Tacitus did.
-As most scholars do, we stick in this post with the (more extensive) version of Tacitus.
+As most scholars do, we stick in this blog post with the (more extensive) version of Tacitus.

 Emperor Nero

 Once in Rome, Emperor Nero was too busy to receive the Frisian delegation.
 Indeed, surprise surprise.
 And the Romans knew very well what they were doing.
 They actively took care of these barbarian officials from the wet north and offered the two kings a so-called cultural program by taking them to the Theatre of Pompeius.
-That more interesting sights in the city were shown cannot be ruled out.
+That more interesting sights in the city were shown can't be ruled out.

-The Theatre of Pompeius was a magnificent structure built by general Gnaes Pompeius Magnus in the year 55 BC, which could house more than 20,000 spectators.
+The Theatre of Pompeius was a magnificent structure built by General Gnaes Pompeius Magnus in the year 55 BC, which could house more than 20,000 spectators.
 It was located between the modern streets Via Dei Giubbonari, Via del Biscione, Via del Sudario, Via di Torre Argentina and Piazzo Benedetto Cairlo.
 A building that showed the grandeur and power of the Roman Empire, and always succeeded in making a big impression on foreign delegations.
 Making them feel a bit smaller before the talks and negotiations would start.
 It is during the visit to the theatre that the famous words were spoken by the two Frisians.

 Verritus and Malorix inquired with their escorts who sat where in the theatre.
 They were told that the senators sat down below close to the stage; the so-called bisellia.
 Verritus and Malorix noticed also foreigners sat below, namely Armenians and Parthians.
 It was explained to them that these were representatives of foreign tribes known for their bravery and their loyalty to Rome.
 This is when Verritus and Malorix exclaimed that: